Bonaire Bliss

 Offer my heart up to the break and the sway

-The sleepy, walkable downtown with its pastel façades features great restaurants and adorable arcades.
-The main plaza turns into a bustling open-air market whenever a cruise ship nearly doubles the town’s population, which thankfully was the case for only two days of our weeklong visit.
+The sleepy, walkable downtown with its pastel façades features great restaurants and charming arcades.
+The main plaza turns into a bustling open-air market when cruise ship passengers nearly double the town’s population, which thankfully was the case for only two days of our weeklong visit.

 The main draw of Bonaire, though, is its underwater treasure.
-Hop into the Caribbean Sea anywhere on the leeward side and snorkel with pufferfish, barracudas, and sea turtles.
+Dive into the Caribbean Sea anywhere on the leeward side and snorkel with pufferfish, barracudas, sea turtles, and more.
 Even the water directly underneath our hotel balcony teemed with life.

-Recipes used: Classic Cuban Negative, Reggie’s Portra, Vibrant Arizona, Bright Summer
+Recipes: Classic Cuban Negative, Reggie’s Portra, Vibrant Arizona, Bright Summer.

 This website uses cookies to improve your experience.